Insider Buying: Bridgeline Dig - GuruFocus.com

 Bridgeline Digital Inc's Business Description

+Bridgeline Digital Inc is a leading provider of cloud-based digital engagement solutions for businesses.
+The company offers a comprehensive suite of products and services, including web content management, eCommerce, marketing automation, and social media management.
+These solutions enable businesses to effectively engage with their customers, drive sales, and improve overall customer satisfaction.
+With a focus on innovation and customer-centricity, Bridgeline Digital Inc has established itself as a trusted partner for businesses looking to enhance their digital presence and drive growth.

+Analysis of Insider Buying and Selling and the Relationship with Stock Price

-Over the past year, Roger Kahn has purchased a total of 605,702 shares of Bridgeline Digital Inc and has not sold any shares.
-This demonstrates his commitment to the company and his belief in its growth potential.
-The insider transaction history for Bridgeline Digital Inc shows a total of 13 insider buys over the past year, with no insider sells during the same period.
-This trend suggests that insiders are confident in the company's prospects and are accumulating shares.
+Over the past year, Roger Kahn has purchased a total of 570,565 shares of Bridgeline Digital Inc and has not sold any shares.
+This indicates a strong commitment to the company and a belief in its future growth potential.
+In the same period, there have been 12 insider buys in total, with no insider sells.
+This trend suggests that insiders are confident in the company's prospects and are willing to invest their own money in the stock.

 The GF Value is an intrinsic value estimate developed by GuruFocus, which is calculated based on the following three factors: